wardymate/chris--kevin/README.md

 # chris--kevin
-just playing around
+Just playing around with git and github to demonstrate to Kevin

-A samll repository demonstrating how git and github interact - implementing branching and helping with an understaning of version control.
+A small repository demonstrating how git and github interact - implementing branching and helping with an understaning of version control.